abhyudaya29/ML_algos/README.md

-Here is the implementation of Machin learning and deep learning  algorithms
+Here is the implementation of Machine learning and deep learning  algorithms